 There is no better way to have fun learning about space and to get closer to NASA than getting involved with amazing NASA online learning opportunities.
 This article will give you ideas about several NASA activities for kids online, as well as a few in-person space activities.
 We hope you will find something that will best suit your interests.
 Good luck and have fun on your voyage!

 Some challenges are aimed at younger students and some are for students of all ages.
-Please check the details for each challenge.
+Please check the details for each activity.

 1. NASA Science Club

 From Mars and aliens, to galaxies and rockets, space fascinates many kids and adults alike, and is the source of powerful imaginations.
-In this series of Create & Learn club sessions led by an expert, your kids will learn a wide range of topics related to space science, NASA, and practice other STEM skills.
-All live online sessions are project based to encourage curiosity and develop problem solving skills.
-In each session, kids in grades 1-4 can learn cool new things about space and science, then build small projects and play games for lots of fun and to strengthen their learning.
+In this Create & Learn class led live online by an expert, your kids (in grades 1-4) will learn a wide range of topics related to space science, NASA, and practice other STEM skills.
+Kids will learn cool new things about space and science in a small group setting, then build small projects and play games for lots of fun and to strengthen their learning.

 2. Create your own Zany Space Adventure: Space Place Loopy Legends